Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

     order but not in a full bash shell, and it is possible to inject other scripts also via the `%files` or `%post` sections.

+    Note that these scripts typically don't run in the context of a full featured bash shell, but in a restricted shell.
+Which shell that is, may depend on the OS in the container.

 -   The `%post` section is the section where you can put all commands that should be executed to install additional software in the container.